About The Pav

 The Pavilion raises its curtains

 The Pavilion is back to its former glory!
-Open now, The Pav is open from from 5pm daily.
-Open until late Thursday, Friday and Saturday.
+Open now, The Pav is open from from 5pm Thursday to Sunday.
+Open until late Thursday, Friday, Saturday and Sunday.

 Cork’s finest 900-seat cinema opened March 10th 1921, after completing a yearlong construction process.
 Interestingly this took place at the height of the Irish War of Independence, indeed the heart of Cork City, Patrick Street, was burned to the ground the previous December of 1920 during the infamous Burning of Cork.
 The Pavilion stood as a beacon of hope to the people of Cork as they endured dark times, followed by a new era of optimism for the city in a post-conflict Ireland.